top of page

 • 1 min read

-So close to heaven on that lifeguard chair,
+So close to Heaven on the lifeguard’s chair

-But you touched nothing else but my long hair.
+And you touch nothing else but my long hair.

 Recent Posts